JOHN SOPER

 While I’ve been generally healthy for most of my life, I’ve had several instances of elective or emergency hospitalizations.
 The first of these involved a bleeding ulcer in which my haemoglobin dropped to around 6-7 g/dl.
 I was CBC tested and treated in a hospital in California at the very beginning of the AIDS crisis.
 Although there were no kits for AIDs, I was going into full shock and received my first transfusion.

 Several years later, I had another ulcer and received my second complete transfusion.
-After this, I became more conscientious about a full routine Complete Blood Count checks and physicals and became a 4-gallon Red Cross blood and platelet donor.
+After this, I became more conscientious about routine Complete Blood Count checks and physicals and became a 4-gallon Red Cross blood and platelet donor.
 I was also continuing to battle lifelong weight, cholesterol and high blood pressure issues.

 John with his youngest daughter, Dannie